Qatar Post-Doctoral Fellowship

 - Dissertation outline & sample chapter (or published article)

 *Please provide the names and contact information of two professional references.
-If you are shortlisted for the fellowship, you will be notified in early February and asked to submit two recommendation letters.
-The letters should be emailed directly to CCAS within three weeks of notification.
+If you are shortlisted for the fellowship, you will be notified in late December or early January and asked to submit two recommendation letters.
+The letters should be emailed directly to CCAS within two weeks of notification.

 Questions about the fellowship may be directed to Ms. Dana AlDairani at email@example.com.